jeanflower/CountryGame/README.md

 The pythonapp folder includes an algorithm in app/main.py, served using uvicorn.
 There are three scripts for running the python; one running directly, the second building a docker container, and the third builds and deploys a docker container in Google Cloud Platform (using Cloud Build and Cloud Run).

-A deployed version of the game can be found at https://python-project-service-2ldm6ft3ha-uc.a.run.app/game
+A deployed version of the game can be found [here](https://python-project-service-2ldm6ft3ha-uc.a.run.app/game).

 Learn more about Dockerizing python [here](https://fastapi.tiangolo.com/deployment/docker/#build-a-docker-image-for-fastapi) and deploying on GCP [here](https://medium.com/@taylorhughes/how-to-deploy-an-existing-docker-container-project-to-google-cloud-run-with-the-minimum-amount-of-daca0b5978d8).